 Individual provisions of this standard should be and are intended to be tailored (i.e., modified or deleted) to meet specific program and project needs.
 EMI emission and susceptibility effects to the equipment under test, other GS and flight hardware as well as location, RF environment, and operations should be evaluated to determine appropriate EMC testing requirements.
 As part of the tailoring process, tests may be deemed as "characterization" tests to determine equipment susceptibility and emissions characteristics.
+Unless otherwise specified, the susceptibility threshold testing shall be performed to determine the field levels below the susceptibility threshold the device operates adequately.
 Characterization tests typically do not have pass/fail criteria and do not require a waiver for test exceedances.
 These tests provide data for analysis and planned operational restrictions.
-The NASA Technical Authority for electrical and electronic design has the authority to approve tailored tests plans, requirements and specific test parameters to meet the requirements of KSC-STD-E-0022.
+All test exceedances and anomalies should be documented in the EMC Post Test Evaluation Form (KSC Form 50-417).
+The evaluation determines if the equipment is acceptable for use based upon its application and electromagnetic environment and if a waiver is required.
+The NASA Technical Authority for electrical and electronic design has the authority to approve tailored tests plans, requirements, specific test parameters and post-test evaluations to meet the requirements of KSC-STD-E-0022.
 Request for tailoring of EMC testing requirements shall be documented and approved using KSC Form 50-386, see Appendix B. The tailoring should reflect that the equipment will operate at full performance in its operational environment and will not present interference to other GSE or flight hardware.
 All tailoring shall be evaluated for use by the appropriate technical authority and the office of primary responsibility designee (OPRD) for this document.
 See the lead discipline engineers list for KSC specifications and standards in KSC-PLN-5400 LDE-LIST.